dbbs-lab/cerebellar-models/docs/configurations/mouse/canonical-circuit.rst

 The cellular composition of the circuit is determined in the ``cell_types`` section of the configuration file.
 Each cell type is linked here to a partition in the circuit, and a morphology is assigned.
-Additionally, we introduce here two components used to innervate the circuit: the mossy fibers originating from various other brain regions, and the glomerulus that form at their terminals.
+Additionally, we introduce here two components used to innervate the circuit: the mossy fibers originating from various other brain regions, and the glomeruli that form at their terminals.
 These components are used as building entities to relay stimuli from other regions into the circuit and have therefore no morphology attached.